ome/training-docker/_episodes/02-dockerrun.md

 Docker (the organisation) hosts a central registry of images: [https://hub.docker.com/explore/](https://hub.docker.com/explore/).
 You can easily use third party registries, or run your own.

 Docker Hub is like any other application or source code repository.
-There are some official images (e.g. `centos`, `ubuntu`), but anyone can push anything to it under a prefix (user or organisation name).
+There are some official images (e.g. `ubuntu`), but anyone can push anything to it under a prefix (user or organisation name).

 ## Running Docker images interactively

 First fetch an image:
 ~~~
-docker pull centos:7
+docker pull rockylinux:9
 ~~~
 {: .bash}
 ~~~
-7: Pulling from library/centos
+9: Pulling from library/rockylinux
+4c81ef64b3e1: Pull complete
-Digest: sha256:eba772bac22c86d7d6e72421b4700c3f894ab6e35475a34014ff8de74c10872e
+Digest: sha256:d7be1c094cc5845ee815d4632fe377514ee6ebcf8efaed6892889657e5ddaaa6
-Status: Downloaded newer image for centos:7
+Status: Downloaded newer image for rockylinux:9
+docker.io/library/rockylinux:9
 ~~~
 {: .output}
-- `centos`: The name of the Docker image that you want to run
+- `rockylinux`: The name of the Docker image that you want to run
-- `:7`: The version/tag of the Docker image (default is `:latest`)
+- `:9`: The version/tag of the Docker image (default is `:latest`)

 Then run it:
 ~~~
-docker run -it centos:7 bash
+docker run -it rockylinux:9 bash
 ~~~
 {: .bash}
 ~~~
-[root@3b02ac0aebba /]#
+[root@2b5f11235d99 /]#
 ~~~
 {: .output}